Bandits with Knapsacks: Algorithm

-A \emph{clean execution} of the algorithm is one in which all events in Lemma~\ref{lm:high-prob-events} hold.
-It is convenient to focus on a clean execution.
-In the rest of the analysis, we assume clean execution without further notice.
+It is convenient to focus on a \emph{clean execution} of the algorithm: an execution in which all events in Lemma~\ref{lm:high-prob-events} hold.
+We assume a clean execution in what follows.
 Also, we fix an arbitrary phase $p$ in such execution.

+\asedit{Clean execution analysis falls into two parts.
+First, we analyze the ``error terms": we look at the LP-value (resp., expected reward, or expected resource consumption) of a given distribution, and upper-bound the difference in this quantity between different latent structures $\mu,\mu'$ in the confidence interval $I_p$, or between different potentially perfect distributions $D',D''\in\F_p$.
+The culmination is Lemma~\ref{lm:balanceBwK-errors}, which upper-bounds the difference $|\LP(\D',\mu') - \LP(\D'',\mu'')|$ in terms of parameters $\tfrac{p}{d}$, $B$, $T$, and $\LPOPT$.
+Second, we apply these error bounds to reason about the algorithm itself.
+The key quantities of interest are LP-values of the chosen distributions, average reward/consumption, and the stopping time.}